- Get more scholarship search tips.

 Who to Ask

-Now that you know what should be included in a good letter of reference, think about people in your life who could provide a letter like this for you.
+Now that you know what should be included in a good letter of recommendation, think about people in your life who could provide a letter like this for you.

-Every scholarship is different, so it is important to pay attention to letter of reference requirements or suggestions provided in the scholarship.
+Every scholarship is different, so it is important to pay attention to letter requirements or suggestions provided in the scholarship.
 Approach people who will speak positively about you and who know you well enough to submit a detailed letter that is relevant to the scholarship you are pursuing.
-For example, you may feel very comfortable asking your basketball coaches to write a letter of reference, but if they only know your performance on the court, they may not be the best selection to speak to your qualifications for academic scholarships.
+For example, you may feel very comfortable asking your basketball coaches to write a letter, but if they only know your performance on the court, they may not be the best selection to speak to your qualifications for academic scholarships.

 How to Ask